-The files/archives can be distributed by setting the property mapred.cache. {files|archives}.
+The files/archives can be distributed by setting the property mapred.cache.{files|archives}.
 If more than one file/archive has to be distributed, they can be added as comma separated paths.
-The properties can also be set by APIs DistributedCache.addCacheArchive(URI,conf) and

-DistributedCache.setCacheFiles(URIs,conf)/ DistributedCache.setCacheArchives(URIs,conf) where URI is of the form hdfs://host:port/absolute-path#link-name.
+The properties can also be set by APIs DistributedCache.addCacheFile(URI,conf)/ DistributedCache.addCacheFile(URI,conf) and DistributedCache.setCacheFiles(URIs,conf)/DistributedCache.setCacheArchives(URIs,conf) where URI is of the form hdfs://host:port/absolute-path#link-name.
 In Streaming, the files can be distributed through command line option -cacheFile/-cacheArchive.

 Optionally users can also direct the DistributedCache to symlink the cached file(s) into the current working directory of the task via the DistributedCache.createSymlink(Configuration) api.
 Or by setting the configuration property mapred.create.symlink as yes.
 The DistributedCache will use the fragment of the URI as the name of the symlink.
-For example, the URI hdfs://namenode:port/lib.so.1#lib.so will have the symlink name as lib.so in task's cwd for the file lib.so.1 in distributed cache.
+For example, the URI hdfs://namenode:port/lib.so.l#lib.so will have the symlink name as lib.so in task's cwd for the file lib.so.l in distributed cache.

 The DistributedCache can also be used as a rudimentary software distribution mechanism for use in the map and/or reduce tasks.
 It can be used to distribute both jars and native libraries.
-The DistributedCache.addFileToClassPath(Path, Configuration) or DistributedCache.addFileToClassPath(Path, Configuration) api can be used to cache files/jars and also add them to the classpath (piles | archives).
+The DistributedCache.addArchiveToClassPath(Path, Configuration) or DistributedCache.addFileToClassPath(Path, Configuration) api can be used to cache files/jars and also add them to the classpath of child-jvm.
+The same can be done by setting the configuration properties mapred.job.classpath.{files|archives}.
 Similarly the cached files that are symlinked into the working directory of the task can be used to distribute native libraries and load them.